guntas-13/setup-tools/QnAs/README.md

 ---

-## 12. What exactly is a “cross-compiler”?
+## 12. What exactly is a "cross-compiler"?

 A compiler that: